imgios/imgios/README.md

 }
 ```

 I'm a Master's Student at the Department of Computer Science of the University of Salerno, in love with everything related to computers.
-I usually make things to learn something new, _e.g._, an API with a new programming language or framework, and most of the time they're a public repository.
+I usually make things to learn something new, using different technologies and most of the time they're a public repository.

 Feel free to ask me anything <a href="https://github.com/imgios/imgios/issues">here</a> or drop me an <a href="mailto:g.sulipano@outlook.it?subject=Hi, Giosuè!">email</a> if you want to keep it private!